pemeraldy/atlan-challenge/README.md

 Initially having to render a large amount of data on the table was indeed a costly task for the browser to paint that amount of dom elements, rendering a row of about 200000 will definitely cause a browser running on a strong CPU to lag if not crashing the browser tab.

 ## Solution
-The solution to this is to implement a virtual scrolling mechanism for that portion of the DOM, well I had started writing a Custom component to do that, but optimization and testing to be sure that this plugin/component will do the job accurately was going to take a lot of time so I decided to look for existing tools already built to solve this issue.
+The solution to this is to implement a virtual scrolling mechanism for that portion of the DOM to ensure that only the data that can be seen on the screen per time are rendered, well I had started writing a Custom component to do that, but trying optimize and testing to be sure that this plugin/component will do the job accurately was going to take a lot of time so I decided to look for existing tools already built to solve this issue.

 They are actually several tools to solve this issue, my first resolve was to use [vue3-virtual-scroller](https://www.npmjs.com/package/vue3-virtual-scroller), but I ran into some technical issues would have given it a deep dive to find the solution but the time I spent at work would not give me that luxury of time.
 This led to me opting for a more robust package [vue-ag-grid](https://www.ag-grid.com/vue-data-grid/getting-started/)

-This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup